mayralgr/questions-answers/questions/spring-boot-autowired.md

 ```Java
     repository = new ShopRepository()
 ````
-as spring’s finds the dependency, inject it and make an instance.
+as spring finds the dependency, inject it and make an instance.